NextronSystems/thor-manual/usage/custom-signatures.rst

 * **unpack_source** (available since THOR 10.7.9)

   * The file's origins, separated by ">" (e.g. "EMAIL>ZIP" if it was contained in a ZIP file that was an email attachment)

-* **permissions** (available since THOR 10.8)

-  * The permissions of the file.
-  * On Unix systems, this is a string representation of the file mode.
-  * On Windows, this contains the DACL of the file, separated with / (e.g "BUILTIN\Users:W / BUILTIN\Administrators:F")

 Yara Rule with THOR External Variable: